marijnh/Eloquent-JavaScript/00_intro.md

 require new solutions.
 The field of programming is young and still developing rapidly, and is varied enough to have space for wildly different approaches.
-There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
+There are many terrible mistakes to make in program design, and you should go ahead and make them so that you understand them.
 A sense of what a good program looks like is developed in practice, not learned from a list of rules.

 ## Why language matters